Certification of Products

 Products that are up for official certification are tested in-house with third party witnessing, or in specialist test facilities internationally.
 The requirements varies on the test standard, the equipment required and on the requirements from the certification bodies.
 Following successful testing, various certification bodies monitor that both the product and the manufacturing quality are maintained for the period of the certification.
 Regular audits and checks are made to ensure this.

-We are proud to have a number of agencies certifying the performance and quality of our products including: Det Norske Veritas (DNV-GL), Russian Maritime Register of Shipping (RMRS), American Bureau of Shipping (ABS), Underwriters Laboratories (UL), and Entela CSA.
+We are proud to have a number of agencies certifying the performance and quality of our products including: Det Norske Veritas (DNV-GL), Russian Maritime Register of Shipping (RMRS), American Bureau of Shipping (ABS) and Underwriters Laboratories (UL).